joydddd/VP160-2020-SU-NOTES/MidReview/MidReview_note.md

 > NOTE: $\vec{a_{O'}}$, $\vec{\omega}$ is acceleration and angular velocity of the non-inertia FOR w.r.t any inertia FOR. $\vec{r'}$ and $\vec{v'}$ are the partical described in the non-inertia FOR.

 --------------------------------
 Gravity on earth is similar to d'Alembert forces.
-We may consider d'Alembert force as a kind of gravitational field. e.g. In a falling box, d'Alelbert force $ma_{O'}$ points upwards <=> a upwards gravitational field.
+We may consider d'Alembert force as a kind of gravitational field. e.g. In a falling box, d'Alembert force $ma_{O'}$ points upwards <=> a upwards gravitational field.
 The box FOR <=> inertia FOR with $g-a_{o'}$ gravitational field.

 ## Work and Energy